 Because a city in the mountains naturally comes with altitude, Celso has advice for Ultimate Galápagos Exploration travelers on first arrival in Quito, located at 9,300 feet above sea level.
 "Many come one day early to help acclimate," he says.
 "I also advise drinking lots of water, practicing breathing exercises, and bringing altitude medication."
 (During Machu Picchu & the Galápagos, travelers arrive in Quito already acclimated from Cuzco, Peru, which is even higher at 11,000 feet.)

-As a native Ecuadorian, of course, Celso has no issues with altitude—as you can clearly see from his video.
+As a native Ecuadorian, of course, Celso has no issues with altitude.
 But the mountains aren’t the only place he runs, even when on tour.
 "Every day, I get up very early to train," he says.
 "Even in the jungle."

 Witness the dramatic volcanic landscape of Ecuador as well as the Andes Mountains of Peru during Machu Picchu & the Galápagos.